Primitive forms for Gepner singularities

+We provide a construction of Saito primitive forms for Gepner singularity by studying the relation between Saito primitive forms for Gepner singularities and primitive forms for singularities of the form $F_{k,n}=\sum_{i=1}^n x_i^k$ invariant under the natural $S_n$-action.

-\sec{}{Intoduction} The {\itshape Gepner singularity} $G_{k,n}$ is the quotient of the singularity of $F_{k,n}=\sum_{i=1}^n x_i^k$ at the origin by the action of $S_n$ by the permutation of coordinates.
+\sec{}{Introduction}{} The {\itshape Gepner singularity} $G_{k,n}$ is the quotient of the singularity of $F_{k,n}=\sum_{i=1}^n x_i^k$ at the origin by the action of $S_n$ by the permutation of coordinates.

-The interest to the Gepner singularities appeared after the isomorphism of the chiral ring of a $SU(n+1)_{k-n-1}/(SU(n)_{k-n}\x U(1))$ Kazama-Suzuki model, the Milnor ring of the Gepner singularity $G_{k,n}$ and the cohomology ring of the Grassmanian $\Gr(n,k)$ were established in \cite{G}.
+The interest in the Gepner singularities appeared after the isomorphism of the chiral ring of a $SU(n+1)_{k-n-1}/(SU(n)_{k-n}\x U(1))$ Kazama--Suzuki model, the Milnor ring of the Gepner singularity $G_{k,n}$ and the cohomology ring of the Grassmannian $\Gr(n,k)$ were established in \cite{G}.
 The further explorations of the relation between the Gepner singularities and topological conformal field theories (TCFTs) continued in \cite{Z}, \cite{G-ZV}.

 All three sides of the isomorphism of \cite{G} admit the natural deformations equipped with a structure of Frobenius manifold: deformations by Witten's descent (\cite{DVV}) for chiral rings of TCFTs, Saito structure for Milnor rings of singularity (\cite{S}) and quantum cohomology for cohomology rings.
-It appears that the Frobenius structure of quantum cohomology of Grassmanian is not isomorphic to the other two structures even in the simple cases.
-However, in \cite{DVV} it was proved that the Saito structure for the singularity $z^{k+1}$ is isomorphic to the Frobenius manifold for the $SU(2)_k/U(1)$ Kazama-Suzuki model (also known as minimal models).
-This leads to a natural conjecture of relation between a Saito structure for Gepner singularity and the Witten's descent deformations of chiral ring of Kazama-Suzuki model formulated in \cite{BGK}.
-More precisecly, there should be a certain Saito primitive form providing Frobenius manifold isomorphic to the one coming from the Witten's descent deformations.
-Further studies of Saito primitive forms for Gepner singularities and corresponding Frobenius structures continued in \cite{BB1}, \cite{BB2}, \cite{BS}, \cite{S0}.
+It appears that the Frobenius structure of quantum cohomology of Grassmannian is not isomorphic to the other two structures even in the simple cases.
+However, in \cite{DVV} it was proved that the Saito structure for the singularity $z^{k+1}$ is isomorphic to the Frobenius manifold for the $SU(2)_k/U(1)$ Kazama--Suzuki model (also known as minimal models).
+This leads to a natural conjecture of relation between a Saito structure for Gepner singularity and the Witten's descent deformations of chiral ring of Kazama--Suzuki model formulated in \cite{BGK}.
+More precisely, there should be a certain Saito primitive form providing Frobenius manifold isomorphic to the one coming from the Witten's descent deformations.
+Further study of primitive forms for Gepner singularities and corresponding Frobenius structures continued in \cite{BB1}, \cite{BB2}, \cite{BS}, \cite{S0}.

+The notion of a primitive form was introduced in \cite{S} in the setting of versal deformations of a singularity.
+A choice of a primitive form endows the space of versal deformations of a singularity with a structure of a Frobenius manifold.
+The key existence theorem of primitive forms for general singularity was proved in \cite{MS}.
+In \cite{LLS} the dimension of the moduli space of primitive forms for a given singularity was computed.
+The dimension grows fast as the singularity becomes more complicated.
+There are only a few examples of explicit constructions of primitive forms.